 HIS is an IBO World School offering the Primary Years Programme (PYP), Middle Years Programme (MYP), and Diploma Programme (DP) of the International Baccalaureate Organization (IBO).
-HIS is fully accredited by the Western Association of Schools and Colleges (WASC), and in 2019 earned its highest possible accreditation term of six years.
+HIS is fully accredited by the Western Association of Schools and Colleges (WASC), and in 2022 earned its highest possible accreditation term of a continuance of six years.
 HIS is a member of the East Asia Regional Conference of Overseas Schools (EARCOS) and the Association of Chinese and Mongolian International Schools (ACAMIS).